 I'm still evaluating the lamp...
 But I want so say this already: I mentioned before on the main page that for city use you don't need high lux rating, for outside the city on unlit roads and/or with parallel roads for cars you need a strong headlamp (preferably 100 lux!).
 This is the problem I have with headlamps like the H-diver and Dosun: The actual lux rating is not important, I mean 30 lux or 50lux, it doesn't matter, the beam is simply too weak at 30-40m.
 For city use almost all headlamps will do and then a 10 lux lamp is fine too.
 Of course most low lux headlamps also have a very narrow beam shape which can be a problem in the city too, if say the streetlights are out on a section of road.
 So this lamp is nice in some ways, but if it's up to me I would just buy a slightly more expensive lamp such as the Philips Saferide 60 or perhaps the Cyo 60.
 For a lower price I think the Philips Saferide 40 is a fairly good option.

-High quality lamp, neutral looking (so not ugly :)), beamshape could be better, no auto on/off, all in all interesting but I think I would prefer a Herrmans' H-one S.
+High quality lamp, neutral looking (so not ugly :)), beamshape could be better, no auto on/off, all in all interesting but for about the same price I think I would prefer a Herrmans' H-one S.